BPLIM/Workshops/ExternalServer/External_Server_Manual.md

-**Step 1**: go to the link below and use the credentials provided by BPLIM to access the site. **Note**: sometimes the internet provider, *e.g.*, an University, may block the access to this particular web site.
+**Step 1**: go to the link below and use the credentials provided by BPLIM to access the site. **Note**: sometimes the internet provider, *e.g.*, a University, may block access to this particular web site.
 Please check with your provider in case you get an error while trying to use the link.